-Mellanox OFED and Mellanox EN include the necessary support and should be used in the meantime.
+Mellanox OFED includes the necessary support and should be used in the meantime.
 For DPDK, only libibverbs, libmlx5, mlnx-ofed-kernel packages and firmware updates are required from that distribution.

-Note: Several versions of Mellanox OFED/EN are available.
+Note: Several versions of Mellanox OFED are available.
 Installing the version this DPDK release was developed and tested against is strongly recommended.
 Please check the pre-requisites.